Dreambound

 Key Points

-• A phlebotomist is a professional responsible for drawing and handling blood samples, ensuring patient comfort, and maintaining accurate records.
+• A phlebotomist draws and handles blood samples, ensuring patient comfort and maintaining accurate records.

 • To become a phlebotomist in North Carolina, you need to complete an accredited training program and pass a national certification exam, though certification is not mandatory.

-• Phlebotomist certification renewal requires completing continuing education and is usually valid for 1-3 years, depending on the certifying agency.
+• Certification renewal is typically required every 1-3 years, depending on the certifying agency.

 What is a Phlebotomist?